Primary Healthcare for Remote Communities in Ukraine

 Where EMERGENCY is Working in Ukraine

-In Donetsk, one of Ukraine’s easternmost oblasts, EMERGENCY is activating a network of clinics in some of the most remote parts of the territory.
+In Donetsk, one of Ukraine’s easternmost oblasts, the war has become increasingly violent.
+In some of the most remote parts of the territory, EMERGENCY is activating a network of healthcare clinics.
 Our team is training both medical and non-medical personnel to provide support in the clinics and within the communities.

 The Network of Local Outpatient Clinics